itsgg/itsgg.github.io/_posts/2025-01-06-mindfulness-practices.md

 - You don’t need to implement all these practices at once.
 - Start with one or two and build from there.
-- Mindfulness is a journey, not a destination—every small step counts.
+- Mindfulness is a journey, not a destination, every small step counts.